 It is illegal to distribute - deliver or transfer - a controlled substance to another person.
 This could include simply handing a bag of drugs to someone else.
 Transporting mass amounts of drugs to be sold carries substantial penalties.

 Unless you are a licensed entity manufacturing drugs in a professional capacity, it is illegal to manufacture - or produce, prepare, or process - drugs in the state of Oregon.
 Unfortunately, since the drug laws that govern drug manufacturing laws, many people do not know that certain actions or behaviors can qualify as drug manufacturing.

-Drug crimes consequences are serious in nature and could have life-altering repercussions.
+Drug crime consequences are serious in nature and could have life-altering repercussions.
 Living with the challenge of being hired, or lack of being trusted to maintain a new job due to your criminal record is one of the hardest consequences to live with.
 It could cause serious emotional and financial strain on a person.

 The seriousness of a crime will be in direct proportion to the following factors:

 - Whether a substantial amount was found to be in your possession

 - Whether the crime is classified as a commercial drug offense